a10networks/a10networks.github.io/faq/a10-gui-framework.md

 ### 1.Coding Style

-This project code are following `Prettier` coding style.
-Developers do not need to care of coding style consistency as long as using `VSCode` editor and installed `Prettier` plugin. `VScode` will format your code automatically through Prettier when saving file due to `.vscode/settings.json`.
+This project code follows the `Prettier` coding style.
+Developers do not need to care of coding style consistency as long as they are using `VSCode` editor and have installed `Prettier` plugin. `VScode` will format your code automatically through Prettier when saving file due to `.vscode/settings.json`.

 ```typescript
 {